 We plan to enrich our product offerings and capture more cross-selling opportunities by introducing selective new products that are complementary to our existing offerings and fulfill our target customers' daily needs.
+Since April 2019, we began to offer freshly made tea drinks to capture leisure consumption moments.
+In September 2019, we launched NFC juice bottling plant joint venture with Louis Dreyfus Company to develop co-branded "Luckin Juice" business in China.
 We believe that diversifying our product offerings will increase customer purchase frequency and increase our revenue.